CarlosQR/wikipediaGame/README.md

 # Wikipedia Game BETA 1
-A game where you go from one Wikipedia Page to another only clicking the links inside the page.
-Por CQ
+A game where you go from one Wikipedia Page to another only clicking the links inside the page. by CQ

 # How to Play:<br />
 1.Download the zip<br />